crescent-network/crescent/docs/cli/liquidamm.md

 ## PlaceBid

 Place a bid for a rewards auction.
-Bidders estimate how much rewards for the next epoch will be accumulated and place their bids accordingly with LA coin amount.
+Bidders estimate how much rewards for the next epoch will be accumulated and place their bids accordingly with sb coin amount.

 Usage